Putt Like a Pro

 CONFIDENT

-Stop comparing stay focused on you.
+Stop comparing stay focused

 Relax.
 Go with the flow and don’t stress the little things.